Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA)

 IA-CEPA creates a framework for Australia and Indonesia to unlock the potential of the bilateral economic partnership, fostering economic cooperation between businesses, communities and individuals.

 Australia and Indonesia are committed to deepening our economic, trade and investment relationship.
 Indonesia is the largest economy in Southeast Asia and 16th largest economy in the world.
 By some estimates, Indonesia will be the world's fifth-largest economy by 2030.
-With a population of over 260 million, Indonesia presents a significant opportunity for Australian businesses.
+With a population of 264 million, Indonesia presents a significant opportunity for Australian businesses.

-Under IA-CEPA, 99 per cent of Australian goods (by value) will enter Indonesia duty-free or under significantly improved preferential arrangements.
+Under IA-CEPA, 99% of Australian goods (by value) will enter Indonesia duty-free or under significantly improved preferential arrangements.
 IA-CEPA will also support stronger value-chains between Australian and Indonesian business, ensuring Australia is well-placed to deepen economic cooperation and share in Indonesia's growth.
 It will also provide a major boost across a range of services sectors including education and training, tourism, financial, mining and energy, as well as providing new mechanisms to address non-tariff barriers.

 IA-CEPA: key outcomes for Australia: